Cast Away: Wilson the volleyball

 In the film, Wilson the volleyball serves as Chuck Noland's personified friend and only companion during the four years that Noland spends alone on a deserted island.
 Named after the volleyball's manufacturer, Wilson Sporting Goods, the character was created by screenwriter William Broyles Jr. While researching for the film, he consulted with professional survival experts, and then chose to deliberately strand himself for one week on an isolated beach in the Gulf of California, to force himself to search for water and food, and obtain his own shelter.
 During this time, a Wilson-branded soccer ball washed up on shore, providing the inspiration for the film's inanimate companion.
 When the idea was presented to Tom Hanks, he happily agreed on the volleyball as a memento to his wife, Rita Wilson, knowing he would be away from home for a long period for filming.
 From a screenwriting point of view, Wilson also serves to realistically allow dialogue to take place in a solitary scenario.

-It is rumored, but not confirmed, that one of the original volleyball props was sold at auction for $18,500 to the ex-CEO of FedEx Office, Ken May.
+It is rumored, but not true, that one of the original volleyball props was sold at an auction for $18,500 to the ex-CEO of FedEx Office, Ken May.
 At the time of the film's release, Wilson launched its own joint promotion centered on its products "co-starring" with Tom Hanks.
 Wilson manufactured a volleyball with a reproduction of the bloodied handprint face on one side.
 It was sold for a limited time during the film's initial release and continues to be offered on the company's website.
 An original Wilson the volleyball prop sold via Heritage Auctions on December 7, 2024, for $162,500.

+Release

+Theatrical

+Cast Away was released theatrically in North America by 20th Century Fox on December 22, 2000, the same day as Nicolas Cage's The Family Man, Sandra Bullock's Miss Congeniality, Gerard Butler's Dracula 2000, William H. Macy's State and Main, Cate Blanchett's The Gift, George Clooney's O Brother Where Art Thou?, and Javier Bardem's Before Night Falls.